-- Becomes THE Primary 1. outflow for Lake Okeechobee, not the Estuaries - Stops harmful discharge 2. releases from Lake Okeechobee to the Northern Estuaries - 3.
-Replaces the Lake Okeechobee ASR Project of CERP with a project of greater flow & capacity - Restores water flows south 4. to the Everglades - 5.
+- Becomes THE primary 1. outflow for water from Lake Okeechobee - 2.
+Stops destructive discharge releases from Lake Okeechobee to the Northern Estuaries - 3.
+Replaces the Lake Okeechobee ASR Project of CERP with a project of greater flow & capacity - Restores water flows south 4. from the Lake to the Everglades - 5.
 Provides for healthy water levels in Lake Okeechobee - Maintains Water Quantity, 6.
-Quality, Timing and Distribution for South Florida and Everglades Restoration www.FloridaOcean.org
+Quality, Timing and Distribution for Everglades Restoration www.FloridaOcean.org